 (Regulation(EU) 2020/852 of the European Parliament and of the Council dated 18 June 2020

-Our products seek to make investments that contribute to positive social and environmental sustainability outcomes (in accordance with its investment objective and policy) as its sustainable
+Our sustainable funds pursue investments that contribute to positive social and environmental sustainability outcomes, in accordance with its sustainable investment objective.

 - IFP Global Environment Fund